HKJJM/Vanadium-Nuker/README.md

+Vanadium

+Vanadium was created as a personal milestone project for New Year 2026.
+This project marks my retirement from the Discord community.
+Developed using Python.

+📅 Release Date: February 20, 2026
+📍 Location: Mosul, Iraq

+#

-# Vanadium
+# Developers

-I created this tool as a New Year's achievement (2026) and also to mark my retirement from the Discord world.
-This tool was developed using Python. on the date 2026 2/20 from iraq (mousl)
- # Main Developer : RussianHarvey
+Main Developer: RussianHarvey

- # Developer : Tobakk
+Developer: Tobakk

- # discord username: @russianharvey & @_ux8
+Discord Usernames: @russianharvey & @_ux8